 Volunteer Girls State, a program of the ALA, follows the principles and purposes of the state and national ALA.
 Tennessee Girls State embraces citizens of all faiths and encourages an open mindedness and respect for all.

-Our diverse body of citizens come from backgrounds that express spiritualty and faith in many different ways.
-During the week of Girls State, we will share in a moment of reflection and prayers daily.
+Our diverse body of citizens come from backgrounds that express spirituality and faith in many different ways.
+During the week of Girls State, we will share in a moment of reflection and prayer daily.